MetPX/sarracenia/doc/Dev.rst

 Commits to the Master Branch
 ----------------------------

-Aside from typos, and/or language fixups in the documentation, developers are not expected to commit to master.
+Aside from typos, language fixups in the documentation, and incrementing the version, developers are not expected to commit to master.
 All work happens on development branches, and all testing is expected to pass before one considers affecting master.
-Once the branch development is complete, or a unit of work-in-progress is felt to be worth merging to master, one should summarize the changes for the debian change log, then issue a change request on github.
+Once the branch development is complete, or a unit of work-in-progress is felt to be worth merging to master, one must summarize the changes from the branch for the debian change log, update the UPGRADING file if necessary, and then issue a change request on github.

 ::

+   git checkout issueXXX
    vi CHANGES.rst # summarize the changes
-   dch CHANGES.rst # copy/paste from CHANGES.rst, inserting one leading space.
+   dch # copy/paste from CHANGES.rst, inserting one leading space.
+   vi doc/UPGRADING.rst # rarely, if code has user impact. vi doc/fr/UPGRADING.rst # bon... ceci est visible aux usagers, donc... git commit -a git push
    # issue a pull request on github.com.

 A Second developer will review the pull request and the reviewer will decide on whether